 Be completely humble and gentle; be patient, bearing with one another in love.
 Make every effort to keep the unity of the Spirit through the bond of peace.
 There is one body and one Spirit, just as you were called to one hope when you were called; one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all.
 But to each one of us grace has been given as Christ apportioned it.– Ephesians 4:2-7

 The Christian Church (Disciples of Christ) is a community of witnesses to the life, death, and resurrection of Jesus Christ.
 By nature, we are a diverse yet unified group.
-Echoing Augustine, we believe that “in essentials, unity.
+One of our favorite quotes is “in essentials, unity.
 In non-essentials, diversity.
 In all things, love.”
 While each Disciple is their own, commonly our essentials are as follows:

 - Jesus is the Christ, our Lord and Savior, the Son of the Living God.